bem/bem-components/common.blocks/link/link.en.md

 # link

-A `link` block is used for a various types of links creation.
+`link` block is used for a various types of links creation.
 It allows to manage state, behaviour and appearance of links.

 ## link use cases